-For the to ransition period l from to C ommission file e number: 001-416 88 (Exact n ANN CORP. nt as specified in its s charter) Nevada (State or other jurisdiction of incorporation or organization) 88-1513509 (I.R.S.
-Employer Identification No.) c/o Northann Distribution Center Inc. 9820 Dino Drive, Suite 110 Elk Grove, CA 95624 (Address of principal executive offices) 95624 (Zip Code) Registrant's telep phone number, including area code e: (916) 573 3803 Securities r egistered pursu ant to Section 12(b) of the Act: Title of Each Class g Symbol(s) Name of Each Exchang Registered Common Stock, with par value of \$0.001 NCL NYSE Americ an Securities registered pursuant to Section 12(g) of the Act: N None.
-Indicate by check mark if the registrant is a well-known sea asoned issuer, a s defined in Rule 4 05 of the Securities Act.
-Yes ☐ No X Indicate by check mark if the registrant is not required to fi le reports pursu ant to Section 13 o r 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted Regulation S-T ($\S232.405$ of this chapter) during the precifiles).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large acc the definitions of "large accelerated filer," "accelerated f Exchange Act.
-Large accelerated filer Non-accelerated filer ted filer reporting company g growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
-Indicate by check mark whether any of those error corrections are restatements that require a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D(b)$. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ The registrant's common stock commenced trading on the NYSE American on October 19, 2023.
-As of June 30, 2023, the last business day of the registrant's most recently completed second fiscal quarter, the registrant's common stock was not publicly traded.
-Accordingly, there was no market value for the registrant's common stock on such date.
-As of April 11, 2024, there were 21,380,000 shares of common stock of the Registrant, par value \$0.001 per share, issued and outstanding.
+OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-41688 NORTHANN CORP.
+(Exact name of registrant as specified in its charter) 88-1513509 Nevada (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) c/o Northann Distribution Center Inc. 9820 Dino Drive, Suite 110 Elk Grove, CA 95624 95624 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (916) 573 3803 Securities registered pursuant to Section 12(b) of the Act: Name of Each Exchange on Which Trading Symbol(s) Title of Each Class Registered Common Stock, with par value of \$0.001 NYSE American Securities registered pursuant to Section 12(g) of the Act: None.
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "emerging growth company" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer П Accelerated filer П Non-accelerated filer X Smaller reporting company X Emerging growth company |X|If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square filing reflect the correction of an error to previously issued financial statements. \Box

+Indicate by check mark whether any of those error corrections are restatements that require a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D(b). \square